byrd-laif/soilMakers/readme.md

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that are transferable through to nature. ***Bio-Logical Earth Care Systems*** provide the environment for an enlightening, sustainable future.

+#### An opportunity for the creation of something new and beautiful.

+***Putting nature on the balance sheet.
+Bio-Logical Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
+Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Bio-Logical Earth Care Services & Commodities.***

 ***Power as responsibility rather than domination.*** A radical sift from the 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
 To an 'Eco-logical Partnership', *Bio-Logical Freedom; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

 *Partnership systems support mutually respectful and caring relations.*